riboseinc/jekyll-theme-open-project/README.md

 ## Project site

-When project is set up as a standalone site, _config.yml should include site-wide `title` that is the same as project name.
+For standalone sites of each of your projects, _config.yml should include site-wide `title` that is the same as project name.

 Additional items allowed/expected in _config.yml: